espresso/espresso/CRUD.md

 ## Root

-By default, `crudify` will create actions that respond to controllers root.
+By default, `crudify` will create actions that respond to controllers root path.

 ```ruby
 class App < E